Annesard/devops/README.md

 ### To find out the best practices:

-Please go to app_python/mysite and find there python.md file.
+Please go to app_python/mysite and find there python.md file, docker.md and CI.md

 ## Docker
 My repository name on docker hub is anessard/lab1